calebowens/web-element-composition-utility/README.md

       this.show = !this.show;
     });

-    // Rather than calling rerender in the button event listener, I can just
+    // Rather than calling rerender in the button event listener, I can
     //   observe the value for changes
     this.observables.show.onUpdate(() => {
       this.rerender();